Cacti/documentation/Installing-Under-Windows.md

    net start w3svc
    ```

-## Cygwin Installation Steps for spine and RRDtool
+## Cygwin Installation Steps for spine and RRDTool

 1. Installing a single instance of Cygwin, and using it for all applications
    that require it is recommended so you do not have different versions of the